pankaj139/system-design-interview-solutions/cdn_system_design.md

 **Bonus Challenge:**
 Breaking news: "Election results announced!" causes 100x traffic spike for 1 hour.
 1M users simultaneously request same article.
 Your current cache warming takes 30 seconds globally.
 How do you handle this?
 Design a solution that serves all users instantly without overwhelming origin.

+### 🎯 Interview Questions - Edge Cache & Multi-Tier Hierarchy

+**Beginner Level:**
+1. **Q:** "What is the difference between edge cache and mid-tier cache in a CDN?"
+   - **A:** Edge cache serves users directly with fast access, mid-tier cache provides backup and reduces origin load.
+Edge is closer to users, mid-tier has more storage.

+2. **Q:** "How would you handle cache misses in a multi-tier CDN?"
+   - **A:** Check edge cache first, then mid-tier cache, then origin server.
+Update caches with fetched content for future requests.

+3. **Q:** "What factors determine cache hit ratio in a CDN?"
+   - **A:** Content popularity, cache size, TTL settings, and content access patterns.
+Popular content has higher hit ratios.

+**Intermediate Level:**
+4. **Q:** "How would you design a multi-tier cache hierarchy for a CDN that needs to handle 1 billion requests per day?"
+   - **A:** Edge servers for hot content, mid-tier for warm content, origin servers for cold content, and intelligent content distribution.

+5. **Q:** "What happens if your mid-tier cache goes down during peak traffic?"
+   - **A:** Edge servers fall back to origin, cache warming strategies, and dynamic traffic routing to maintain service.

+6. **Q:** "How would you handle cache invalidation in a multi-tier CDN?"
+   - **A:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.

+**Advanced Level:**
+7. **Q:** "Design a multi-tier cache system for a CDN that needs to support real-time video streaming."
+   - **A:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

+8. **Q:** "How would you handle cache consistency in a multi-tier CDN across multiple regions?"
+   - **A:** Cross-region cache synchronization, eventual consistency models, and conflict resolution mechanisms.

+9. **Q:** "What cache optimizations would you implement for a CDN with high throughput?"
+   - **A:** Cache preloading, intelligent eviction, cache compression, and distributed caching strategies.

+**System Design Deep Dive:**
+10. **Q:** "How would you design a multi-tier cache system for a CDN that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific caching, enterprise cache policies, custom TTL settings, and compliance-aware caching.

 ---

 ## Section 5: Routing Strategies (GeoDNS & Anycast)